KamitaniLab/EmotionVideoNeuralRepresentation/README.md

 ### Note:
   - Decoding, encoding, and representational similarity analyses can be performed independently.
   - Two umap analysis implemented in python scripts requires results of decoding and encoding analyses.
-  - The analysis part (2) will take about 1 day using 100 cpu to complete all the computations.
+  - The analysis part (ii) will take about 1 day using 100 cpu to complete all the computations.